 AFR is one of a kind - focusing on market systems development

-AFR was created in 2010, motivated by the fact that almost 52 percent of the Rwandan adult population was excluded from the financial ecosystem – meaning they did not have the same pre-conditions to access financial services.
-AFR promotes financial inclusion and facilitates an inclusive financial sector development in Rwanda.
+AFR was created in 2010, motivated by the fact that almost 52 percent of the Rwandan adult population was excluded from the financial ecosystem - meaning they did not have the same pre-conditions to access financial services.
+AFR promotes financial inclusion and facilitates inclusive financial sector development in Rwanda.
 Today, 93 percent of the Rwandan adult population are included, creating a more equal opportunity financial ecosystem.
-A tremendous achievement over the last decade, says AFR:s CEO Jean Bosco Iyacu.
+A tremendous achievement over the last decade, says AFR: s CEO Jean Bosco Iyacu.

 - We take a holistic approach, to look at the policy, the demand side and map the concerns.
 Then provide the support needed to address those gaps, says Jean Bosco Iyacu.

 In September 2019, AFR launched a project that supports the provision of formal and innovative financial services to refugees and host communities, this in partnership with financial actors: Umutanguha Finance Company (UFC), the Frankfurt School of Finance, and MTN Rwanda.
 The initiative led to the opening of the first bank office in Mahama refugee camp where about 61 000 people reside.
-UFC With the support of the Ministry of Emergency Management (MINEMA) made it possible for registered refugees to start bank accounts and access loans to start their businesses, regardless if they had identification or not.
+UFC With the support of the Ministry of Emergency Management (MINEMA) made it possible for registered refugees to start bank accounts and access loans to start their businesses, regardless of whether they had identification or not.

 AFR works by identifying the root causes of market constraints like refugees' lack of access to loans and design appropriate interventions to facilitate markets to work for them.
 Supporting different actors like banks in markets to design policies, regulations and business models that benefit low income people with a clear focus on underserved groups like women, youth and refugees.